State Compliance Filings

 Q: What (if any) SOP’s and facility requirements must be met for Virtual Manufacturers?

 A: While Virtual Manufacturers do not physically handle product themselves, there are still specific SOP’s that must be developed, maintained, and followed to ensure compliance to that jurisdiction’s pharmaceutical regulations.
 These SOP’s include important details for the operations of a Virtual Manufacturer, such as record maintenance, recall protocol, and alarm/security system description, for example.

 Q: What is the National Association of Boards of Pharmacy’s (NABP) Drug Distributor Accreditation?
 Is this accreditation required for obtaining licensure in any states or jurisdictions?

 A: The NABP’s DDA accreditation is available to facilities engaged in the wholesale distribution of pharmaceutical drugs and devices.
-Among other necessities, his accreditation requires a rigorous review of the applicant’s standard operating procedures and a thorough screening through the NABP Clearinghouse.
+Among other necessities, this accreditation requires a rigorous review of the applicant’s standard operating procedures and a thorough screening through the NABP Clearinghouse.
 Ultimately, the DDA helps to prevent contaminated, diverted, or counterfeited product from inappropriately entering the pharmaceutical supply chain.
 While NABP DDA accreditation is not needed for obtaining all licensure, it remains a specific requirement for several states or jurisdictions.

 Q: Which businesses must be registered with the FDA and/or DEA?

 A: Any company that physically manufactures products or labels products with its own likeness must be registered with the FDA.
-Any company that is manufacturing, handing, and/or distributing controlled substances of any schedule must obtain a DEA registration.
+Any company that is manufacturing, handling, and/or distributing controlled substances of any schedule must obtain a DEA registration.